linusnorton/ljn.io/_posts/2019-10-12-introduction-to-functional-programming.md

 Functional programming is often thought of as an alternative to object oriented programming, but this is not strictly true.
 Functional programming is an alternative to [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming) that aims to be declarative and grounded in mathematics.

-An imperative program will modify the program state in the a computers memory to achieve the desired outcome.
-A functional program will apply a series of functions that transform data to achieve the correct output.
-For example, an imperative function that returns the number of numbers in an array that are greater than 10 might look like this:
+An imperative program will modify the program's state in the computers memory to achieve the desired outcome.
+Whereas a functional program will apply a series of functions that transform data to the correct output.
+For example, an imperative function that returns the number of integers in an array that are greater than 10 might look like this:

 ```javascript
 function countGreaterThan10(numbers) {